IntelliJ IDEA lets you run, debug and manage Gradle tasks in your project.

-IntelliJ IDEA lets you assign shortcuts to Gradle tasks and execute those tasks with a single key-stroke.
+IntelliJ IDEA lets you assign shortcuts to Gradle tasks and execute those tasks with a single key.
 You can also assign a shortcut to the Gradle run/debug configuration that can contain more than one task.

 In the Gradle tool window, right-click the desired task.